It4innovations/ERCNN-DRS_urban_change_monitoring/README.md

   <img src="./collateral/s12_example_series.png" />
 </p>

-# Training/Validation Data
+# Training/Validation Datasets
-Thanks to the data providers, we can make available the [`training/validation dataset`](https://drive.google.com/drive/folders/1-upqDJBklUuiuUPmscP-BUKOe2fhHI1_) on Google Drive.
+Thanks to the data providers, we can make available the [`training/validation datasets`](https://drive.google.com/drive/folders/1-upqDJBklUuiuUPmscP-BUKOe2fhHI1_) on Google Drive.
 They are separated by era/mission generation and pre-processing steps, see list below.
 In most cases you might be interested in the training sets only, use "Windowing and labeling" then.

 **ATTENTION, these files are large: 25-250 GB**